Jayz71189/Capstone-Project/README.md

     ```json
     {
-      "message": "Review couldn't be found"
+      "message": "Comment couldn't be found"
     }
     ```

-## BOOKINGS
+## Purchases

-### Get all of the Current User's Bookings
+### Get all of the Current User's Purchases

-Return all the bookings that the current user has made.
+Return all the purchases that the current user has made.

 - Require Authentication: true
 - Request

   - Method: GET
-  - Route path: /users/:userId/bookings
+  - Route path: /users/:userId/purchases
   - Body: none

 - Successful Response